mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

     -o system-v1.mender \
     -f rootfs.ext4
 ```

+While the command is running, you should see a progress bar in the device window.

 From here, upload the `system-v1.mender` and continue with the rest of the steps in the guide.